oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

   --reveal-secrets
 ```

-Notice the output contains your Auth0 domain, clientId and clientSecret.
+Notice the output contains your Auth0 domain, clientId, and clientSecret.

 Rename `application.properties` to `application.yml` and add the following values: